Clan Houston

 Clan Houston is a Scottish clan.
-The clan did not have a chief therefore it was considered an Armigerous clan.
+The clan does not have a chief; therefore, it is considered an armigerous clan.

 History

 Origins of the clan

 The name is territorial in origin, derived from an old barony of the name in Lanarkshire.
-Hugh de Padinan, who is believed to have lived in the twelfth century, was granted the lands of Kilpeter.
-By about the middle of the fourteenth century, these lands had become known as Huston, or Houston, Renfrewshire.
+Hugh de Padinan, who is believed to have lived in the 12th century (1100s), was granted the lands of Kilpeter.
+By about the middle of the 14th century (1500s), these lands had become known as Huston, or Houston, Renfrewshire.
 Sir Finlay de Hustone appears on the Ragman Roll swearing fealty to King Edward I of England in 1296.

 The castle of the de Hustones was built on the site of an ancient Cistercian abbey.
 The family also acquired a substantial barony near Whitburn, West Lothian, where Huston House, which was rebuilt in the eighteenth century, still stands today.
 Sir Patrick Hustone of that Ilk, who was probably the eleventh chief, married Agnes Campbell of Ardkinglas.

-Sixteenth and seventeenth centuries
+16th and 17th centuries (1500s–1600s)

 During the Anglo-Scottish Wars, Sir Peter Huston fought with the Earl of Lennox on the right wing at Battle of Flodden in 1513, where he was killed.

-His son, Sir Patrick Huston of Huston, was a companion of James V of Scotland and Keeper of the Quarter Seal.
-He intrigued with Lord Lennox against the king, and was slain at the Battle of Linlithgow.
+His son, Sir Patrick Huston of Huston, was a companion of King James V of Scotland, and Keeper of the Quarter Seal.
+After the death of King James IV of Scotland in the Battle of Flodden in 1513, Huston intrigued with the Earl of Lennox against the king, and was slain at the Battle of Linlithgow Bridge on 4 September 1526.

-The next Sir Patrick, his grandson, was knighted by Mary, Queen of Scots, and accompanied her when she visited Lord Darnley in Glasgow.
+The next Sir Patrick Huston, his grandson, was knighted by Mary, Queen of Scots, and accompanied her when she visited her husband Henry Stewart, Lord Darnley in Glasgow.

-The nineteenth chief was created a Baronet of Nova Scotia by Charles II in 1668.
-His son, Sir John, was falconer to Queen Mary and her husband, King William of Orange.
+The nineteenth chief was created a Baronet of Nova Scotia ("New Scotland") by King Charles II of England and Scotland in 1668.
+His son, Sir John Huston, was falconer to Queen Mary II of England and Scotland and her husband and co-ruler, King King William III of England and Scotland.